adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 #### Semantics

-Several kinds of assets can be covered by asset identifiers:
+Several kinds of bearers can be covered by bearer identifiers:

 * Network facing processes, e.g., web servers
 * Local computation, e.g., arbitrary processes
 * Computational devices both in the virtual sense, e.g., a virtual machine, and in the physical sense, e.g., a laptop
 * Networks

-AIs can *cover* any of these assets, but they can only *point* to network-connected processes or static data.
+BIs can *cover* any of these bearers, but they can only *point* to network-connected processes or static data.
-To decide which assets AIs point to, one must *resolve* an AI.
+To decide which bearers BIs point to, one must *resolve* an BI.
-One AI need not necessarily only point to a single asset.
+One BI need not necessarily only point to a single bearer.
-Depending on the concrete AI, e.g., its wildcards, it may point to multiple assets.
+Depending on the concrete BI, e.g., its wildcards, it may point to multiple bearers.
-For example: `example.com` (amongst other assets) points at network facing processes hosted under any IP that `example.com` resolves to, on any port.
+For example: `example.com` (amongst other bearers) points at network facing processes hosted under any IP that `example.com` resolves to, on any port.

-To resolve an AI, it is first interpreted as an implicit or explicit set of addresses.
+To resolve an BI, it is first interpreted as an implicit or explicit set of addresses.
 If `address` is an IP address, the set contains this address only.
 If it is an IP address prefix, it contains all addresses matching that prefix.
 If it is a domain name, it contains any IP address this domain name can be resolved to.
 If it is a domain name starting with the wildcard prefix `"*"`, it contains any IP address this domain name or any of its subdomains can be resolved to.

-Any process reachable under any of the addresses pointed towards by `address` and on the port specified (or any port, if unspecified) is pointed by the respective AI.
+Any process reachable under any of the addresses pointed towards by `address` and on the port specified (or any port, if unspecified) is pointed by the respective BI.

 #### Order

-AIs may not only be used for identification but also for constraint purposes.
+BIs may not only be used for identification but also for constraint purposes.
 For example, an endorsement may constrain emblems to only signal protection for a specific IP range.
-In this section, we define an order on AIs so that one can verify if an identifying AI complies with a constraining AI.
+In this section, we define an order on BIs so that one can verify if an identifying BI complies with a constraining BI.

-We define an AI A to be *more general* than an AI B, if all of the following conditions apply:
+We define an BI A to be *more general* than an BI B, if all of the following conditions apply:

 * A's `port` part is undefined or equal to B's `port` part.
 * If A encodes a domain name and does not contain the wildcard `"*"`, B encodes a domain name, too, and A is equal to B.